 The second of three core courses which together survey the entire Old Testament, with a focus on understanding the major contents of each book.
 Examines literary structure, historical backgrounds, geographical settings, and parallel passages to enhance comprehension and application to contemporary issues and concerns.
 The second course covers the Writings (1 Chronicles – Song of Solomon).

-A study of the book of origins.
-This course includes an examination Genesis based on its commonly recognized topical divisions: (1) creation, the fall, the flood, the spread of the nations, and (2) the history of God's chosen nation Israel.
-The study includes exposure to Old Testament chronology, international relations, great national leaders, and the place of the prophets, beginning with the call of Abraham and ending with the Persian period.
+An examination of the history of God’s chosen nation, Old Testament chronology, international relations, great national leaders, and the place of the prophets, beginning with the call of Abraham and ending with the Persian period.

 Spring 2022 Course Taught by Dr. Tim Dane